-I.(2) Describe the corrective actions your school will take if it falls short of achieving student academic achievement or growth expectations or goals at the individual (remediation/at-risk students) and school-wide levels.
-Explain what would trigger such corrective actions.
-Who would be responsible for implementing them, and how your school will assess their effectiveness?
+H. (2) Provides a clear, comprehensive and cohesive description of the corrective actions that will be taken if the school falls short of achieving student academic achievement or growth expectations or goals at the individual (remediation/at-risk student) and school-wide levels.
+A complete explanation of what would trigger such corrective actions, who would be responsible for implementing them, and how the school will assess effectiveness is provided.